nicholas-long/environment/zet/20230929145418/README.md

   - like a local file storage version of a kafka database
 - [20230930041146](/zet/20230930041146/README.md) fsdb developing ideas
   - [20230930041018](/zet/20230930041018/README.md) fsdb future ideas
+- run build script `build-fsdb` to build optimized components.
+  - i tried to make the whole thing with just scripts, but it is just too slow to handle billions of rows.

 ## how data is stored
 - the first field of the data is regarded as an ID